Keith J. Krach: The Clean Network

-The first goal was to secure citizens' personal information, companies' intellectual property and countries' most sensitive information that may be transmitted over Chinese-made "5G" networking equipment used by telecommunications operators.
-According to the United States, companies like Huawei Technologies and ZTE Corporation are bound by Chinese national intelligence laws that require any Chinese company to turn over any information, intellectual property or data to the Chinese Communist Party upon request.

 On May 15, 2020, The Clean Network commenced with three simultaneous announcements of three related initiatives to put Huawei on the defensive and dubbed the 5G Trifecta; the onshoring of TSMC’s semiconductors, the tightening of export controls on Huawei; and the global roll out of the 5G Clean Path.

-Krach changed the approach of “pounding on the table” from prior US government officials to treating "countries like customers."
-He also met repeatedly with the telecommunications companies to create a tipping point of support for using only "trusted vendors."
-According to Bloomberg Krach's strategy was a notable change in tone after years in which the administration pursued a go-it-alone, "America First" strategy.

-Krach had a global campaign that included trips to Asia, Europe, the Middle East, and Latin America.

-On August 5, 2020, the Clean Network effort expanded with five additional lines of effort: Clean Carrier, Clean Store, Clean Apps, Clean Cable and Clean Cloud.
-Alibaba, Baidu, China Mobile, China Telecom, and Tencent were named as threats to be countered.

 Krach secured commitments to the Clean Network from other EU countries, such as Estonia, Albania, Austria, Germany, Luxembourg, Belgium, Spain, Portugal, Bulgaria, Kosovo, North Macedonia, and Cyprus.
 By the end of October 2020, the Clean Network grew to 49 country members, representing two thirds of global GDP, and over 100 Clean Telcos.
 This includes 26 of 27 EU nations, 27 of 30 NATO members, and 11 of 12 Three Seas countries.
 In December 2020 and January 2021 Krach onboarded countries including Palau, Ukraine and Georgia.
 The alliance also includes other countries such as Japan, Israel, Australia, Singapore, Taiwan, Canada, Vietnam, India, and companies like Oracle, HP, Reliance Jio, NEC, Fujitsu, Cisco, Siemens, Softbank, and VMware.
 Following Krach's Clean Network agreements, Huawei's 5G telecom deals outside of China decreased from 91 to 12, with the Wall Street Journal noting that "The Clean Network has become an undisputed success."
 Politico deemed the Clean Network strategy unlikely to change in the Biden administration.